-IES Director John Q. Easton announced that Joan McLaughlin, the current Deputy Commissioner of the National Center for Special Education Research, has been named Acting Commissioner, effective July 1, 2013.
+IES Director John Q. Easton announced that Joan McLaughlin, who has served as Acting Commissioner of the National Center for Special Education Research (NCSER) since July 2013, has been named Commissioner.

 McLaughlin first joined the Institute of Education Sciences as Deputy Commissioner of the National Center for Special Education Research in February 2009.
 In addition to her role as Deputy Commissioner, McLaughlin served as NCSER's program officer for the Early Intervention and Early Learning in Special Education grant program.